-ILLUS – I’ll never forget the first time I met my wife, Heidi.
+ILLUS – The first time I met my wife, Heidi.

-5. Ephesians 5 gives us important insights for making the most of our “Todays” so that our stories glorify God and leave us without regrets.
+6. Ephesians 5 gives us important insights for how to make each of our “Todays” count so that our stories glorify God and leave us without regrets.

-ILLUS – An adventure through the Ape Caves with my kids.
+ILLUS – Walking with my eyes wide open through the Ape Caves with my kids.

-2. In essence, Paul was telling us to pay close attention to our priorities.
-We must make sure our priorities line up with God’s priorities.
+1. In essence, Paul is telling us to pay close attention to our priorities; make sure our priorities line up with God’s priorities.

-3. Paul was also telling us to pay close attention to our choices.
-We must make sure our choices line up with God’s Word.
+2. Paul is also telling us to pay close attention to our choices; make sure our choices line up with God’s Word.

 APPL – The devil has mastered the art of distraction.

-- Pleasure, leisure, procrastination, and even fear are devices at his disposal which lead the unsuspecting, distracted, and deceived to believe they can put off weighty matters for another day.
+• Pleasure, leisure, procrastination, and even fear are devices at his disposal which can lead the unsuspecting, distracted, and deceived to believe they can put off the weighty matters of life for another day.

-- But if we follow the devil’s way, we will get off course, we will miss the mark, and suffer the consequences, the loss of another valuable day.
+• If we follow the devil’s way, we will get off course, we will miss the mark, and suffer the consequences; the loss of a valuable day.

-APPL – Have you ever noticed that when it comes to life, often there is a difference in perspectives between young and older people?
+APPL – Have you ever noticed that when it comes to life, often there’s a difference in perspectives between younger and older people?

-- The young live for the moment without any awareness of consequences.
+• Many young people live for the moment without any concern or concern of consequences.

-- The old, on the other hand, realize time is short.
-Often, they regret the foolish choices they made earlier in life because they felt the impact of those poor choices later in life.
+o Many regret the foolish choices they made earlier in life because they feel the impact of those poor choices later in life.

 ILLUS – A truck driver’s response to my greeting.